dereckmezquita/kucoin/README.md

 `kucoin` in two ways, either by using the `coro::async` function or by using the `then` and `catch` methods of the promises.

-For a run down on `asynchronous` in see my blog post here: [Async programming in R for JS devs](https://derecksnotes.com/blog/20250208_async-programming-in-R-for-JS-devs)
+For a run down on `asynchronous` programming see my blog post here:
+[Async programming in R for JS devs](https://derecksnotes.com/blog/20250208_async-programming-in-R-for-JS-devs)

 ``` r